androportal/ABT/user/Reports.rst

   and to date.
 Change date as per the requirement or keep it as it is.

 .. image:: images/cashflow_before.png
-   :name: ABT main page
    :align: center
    :height: 200pt
    :width: 350pt

 * Press ``View``.

-* It will display Cash Flow for the given period in a tabular format.
+* With the help of the Future cash flow functionality you get a preview of your future cash flow based on information that has already been registered.
   Net Flow is located at the bottom of the screen.

-* Click on the table row to see the ledger of the selected account.
+* ``Long press`` the table row to see the ledger of the selected account.

 .. image:: images/cashflow.png
-   :name: ABT main page
    :align: center
    :height: 200pt
    :width: 350pt